 Did you know that not all baby swaddles are Hip Healthy?
-Any swaddle that wraps baby’s legs straight or pressed together does not support proper hip development, and baby can develop post-natal hip dysplasia . . . a condition that cannot be detected at birth.
+Any swaddle that wraps baby’s legs straight or pressed together does not support proper hip development.
+This can cause baby to develop post-natal hip dysplasia . . . a condition that cannot be detected at birth.

 Proper swaddling to ensure healthy hip development should only feature a tight wrap on baby’s upper body with a roomy sac-like design on the lower half of baby’s body.
-Parents should look for a swaddle garment that has a generous bottom allowing baby’s legs to bend up and out at the hips.
+Parents should look for a swaddling garment with a generous bottom allowing the baby’s legs to bend up and out at the hips.
 This position allows for the natural and proper development of the hip joints.

 One of the most important things that parents need to remember is to use a baby carrier that allows the hips to fall or spread naturally apart to each side, with thighs and hips supported and knees bent.